THE VALIDATION JUNKY BOOK

 Sound Artist - Timothy Wang aka TWANG

-Makeup Artist - Tamara Dickson-Jones (London College of Fashion)
+Makeup Artist - Tamara Dickson-Jones (BA Hair, Make-up and Prosthetics for Performance, London College of Fashion)

-Production Assistants - Celia Tang, Dian-Jen Lin, Isabela Branca Gygax, Lara Gill (London College of Fashion)
+Production Assistants - Celia Tang, Dian-Jen Lin, Isabela Branca Gygax, Lara Gill (MA Fashion Futures, London College of Fashion)

 Technical Equipment - Adam Grice, Alex Burgess, Dimitrios Coumados, James Montgomery, Kate Allen